+Reference Currencies: Japanese yen and European Union euro

+Base Currency: U.S. dollar

+Coupon Rate: At least 2.80% per quarter (equivalent to at least 11.20% over the term of the notes)

+The Coupon Rate will be determined on the pricing date and will not be less than 2.80% per quarter.

+Coupon Payment: On any Determination Date, if the Spot Rate of each Reference Currency is less than or equal to the Starting note payable on the applicable Coupon Payment Date equal to $1,000 \times 1,000 \times 1$

+Spot Rate of such Reference Currency, you will receive a Coupon Payment per \$1,000 principal amount

+If the Spot Rate of either Reference Currency on such Determination Date is greater than the Starting Spot Rate of such Reference Currency, you will receive no payment on the applicable Coupon Payment

+Date.

-Reference Currencies: Japanese yen and European Union euro Base Currency: U.S. dollar Coupon Rate: At least 2.80% per quarter (equivalent to at least 11.20% per annum) The Coupon Rate will be determined on the pricing date and will not be less than 2.80% per quarter.
-Coupon Payment: On any Determination Date, if the Spot Rate of each Reference Currency is less than or equal to the Starting Spot Rate of such Reference Currency, you will receive a Coupon Payment per \$1,000 principal amount note payable on the applicable Coupon Payment Date equal to \$1,000 x Coupon Rate.
-If the Spot Rate of either Reference Currency on such Determination Date is greater than the Starting Spot Rate of such Reference Currency, you will receive no payment on the applicable Coupon Payment Date .
-Payment at Maturity: At maturity, the amount you will receive will be based on three different scenarios: If the Ending Spot Rate of the Better Performing Reference Currency is less than or equal to the Starting Spot Rate of such Reference Currency, you will receive the principal amount of your notes at maturity plus the final Coupon Payment, if any.
-If the Ending Spot Rate of the Better Performing Reference Currency is greater than the Starting Spot Rate of such Reference Currency by up to 5%, you will receive the principal amount of your notes at maturity.
-If the Ending Spot Rate of the Better Performing Reference Currency is greater than the Starting Spot Rate of such Reference Currency by up to 5%, you will receive the principal amount of your notes at maturity.
-If the Ending Spot Rate of the Better Performing Reference Currency is greater than the Starting Spot Rate of such Reference Currency by more than 5%, for every 1% increase of the Better Performing Reference Currency beyond 5%, you will lose an amount equal to 1.0526% of the principal amount of your notes and your payment at maturity per \$1,000 principal amount note will be calculated as follows: \$1,000 - [\$1,000 x (Better Performing Reference Currency Return - 5%) x 1.0526] Notwithstanding the foregoing, in no event will the payment at maturity per \$1,000 principal amount note be less than \$0.
+Payment at Maturity: At maturity, the amount you will receive will be based on three different scenarios:

+- If the Ending Spot Rate of the Better Performing Reference Currency is less than or equal to the Starting Spot Rate of such Reference Currency, you will receive the principal amount of your notes at maturity plus the final Coupon Payment, if any. - If the Ending Spot Rate of the Better Performing Reference Currency is greater than the Starting Spot Rate of such Reference Currency by up to 5%, you will receive the principal amount of your notes at maturity. - If the Ending Spot Rate of the Better Performing Reference Currency is greater than the Starting Spot Rate of such Reference Currency by more than 5%, for every 1% increase of the Better Performing Reference Currency beyond 5%, you will lose an amount equal to 1.0526% of the principal amount of your notes and your payment at maturity per \$1,000 principal amount note will be calculated as follows:

+\$1,000 - [\$1,000 x (Better Performing Reference Currency Return - 5%) x 1.0526]

+Notwithstanding the foregoing, in no event will the payment at maturity per \$1,000 principal amount note be less than \$0.

 You will lose some or all of your principal at maturity if the Ending Spot Rate of the Better Performing Reference Currency is greater than the Starting Spot Rate of such Reference Currency by more than 5%.
 Because the payment at maturity is linked to the Better Performing Reference Currency, you will lose some or all of your principal at maturity if the Base Currency depreciates relative to either Reference Currency by more than 5%.
-Other than the final Coupon Payment, if any, at maturity, you will not receive an the appreciation of the U.S. dollar relative to each of the Reference Currencies.
+Other than the final Coupon Payment, if any, at maturity, you will not receive an amount greater than \$1,000 for each \$1,000 principal amount note because you will not benefit directly from the appreciation of the U.S. dollar relative to each of the Reference Currencies.

-amount greater than \$1,000 for each \$1,000 principal amount note because you will not benefit directly from